petrelharp/pyslim/docs/tutorial.md

 and "derived state" slots of the tree sequence with {func}`convert_alleles`.
 If all your mutations in SLiM were nucleotide mutations, you only need to do (2).
-And, beware that (2) is an irreversible step: if you write the tree sequence produced by {func}`convert_alleles` to a file, you can't load that file into SLiM any more.
+And, beware that (2) is an irreversible step: if you write the tree sequence produced by {func}`convert_alleles` to a file, you can't load that file into SLiM without putting those back somehow.
 So, to do this we'll do:

 ```{code-cell}
 nts = pyslim.generate_nucleotides(ts)